Quick Start Guide to Function Approximations with Minterpy#

 One-dimensional interpolant#

-To create an interpolant in Minterpy, use the interpolate() function which accepts the following arguments in order:
+To create an interpolant in Minterpy, use the interpolate() function.
+It takes three arguments in order: the function to interpolate, the spatial dimension, and the polynomial degree.

 For instance, let’s say you choose a polynomial degree of \(8\):